India FIMMDA-THOMSON REUTERS-MIOCS for 3 years 4.10 pct

+BRIEF-Indo Borax and Chemicals approves re-appointment of Sushil Kumar Jain as chairman, MD

+* Says approved re-appointment of Sushil Kumar Jain, as chairman and managing director Source text for Eikon: Further company coverage:

-Nov 28The FIMMDA-THOMSON REUTERS-MIOCS (Mumbai Interbank Offered Currency Swaps) for three years was 4.10 percent on Monday
+Nov 23The FIMMDA-THOMSON REUTERS-MIOCS (Mumbai Interbank Offered Currency Swaps) for three years was 4.10 percent on Wednesday

 TENOR BID/OFFER